-So today I want to urge all of us, as we grow towards being our very best, to become more and more generous with our resources, time, skills and kindness because by continuing to give of ourselves we will create an immeasurable return on investment.
+So today I want to urge all of us, as we grow towards being our very best, to become more and more generous with our resources, time, skills and kindness, because by continuing to give of our ourselves, we will create an immeasurable return on investment.

-This post along with some of the others I’ve written in the past are by far my favorite – not just for the positive message, but rather because they were inspired by some of the people closest to me.
+This post along with some of the other posts I’ve written in the past are by far my favorite – not just for the positive message, but rather because they were inspired by some of the people closest to me.

 Today’s post on contribution is really thanks to my parents and many of their close friends.

 For months now, my parents and their friends have been tirelessly planning a benefit for one of their mutual friends who is battling cancer.
-They secured the venue, got the word out which resulted in a sold out event, planned the entertainment, food, logistics, put together countless gift baskets and other items to aide in their efforts to raise funds to support their friend – all of which resulted in a huge success.
+They secured the venue, got the word out (which resulted in a sold out event), planned the entertainment, food, logistics, and put together countless gift baskets and other items to aide in their efforts to raise funds to support their friend – all of which resulted in a huge success.

 It’s selfless acts and events like these that are beyond inspirational.